 A diagnosis of ulcerative colitis can occur at any point throughout life, with a high occurrence in young children and then again around 40-50 years of age.
-Currently, Canada has the highest prevalence and incidence yet reported in the world, with approximately 104,000 diagnosed individuals.
+Currently, Canada has among the highest prevalence and incidence yet reported in the world, with approximately 120,000 diagnosed individuals.

 Rectal bleeding, in varying amounts, occurs in most patients, where blood is obvious within and on the surface of the stool.
 The second most frequent symptom is diarrhea, accompanied by cramping abdominal pain.
 Symptom intensity can range from mild to severe.
 Low red blood cell count (anemia) can result if diarrhea and blood loss are severe.
 Constipation can also develop, as the body struggles to maintain normal bowel function.

-Since ulcerative colitis is a systemic disease, some patients will have extra-intestinal manifestations including fever, inflammation of the eyes or joints, ulcers of the mouth, or tender, inflamed nodules on the shins.
+Since ulcerative colitis is a systemic disease, it can affect other parts of the body, so some patients will have extra-intestinal manifestations including fever, inflammation of the eyes or joints, ulcers of the mouth, or tender, inflamed nodules on the shins.

 After having ulcerative colitis for about 10-15 years, patients are at a slightly increased risk for colorectal cancer, so screening for this disease should be at an earlier and more vigilant schedule in this group than for that of the general population.

-A physician carefully reviews the patient’s medical history.
+A physician will carefully review a patient’s medical history.
 Blood tests are useful in assessing inflammation activity level, whether blood loss has resulted in anemia, and the overall health and nutritional state of the patient.
 Stool sample analysis can sometimes be helpful.